mrpaulphan/idm232/docs/assignments/final.md

   - Create a demo account for me to login with
     - email = `paul.phan@drexel.edu`
     - password = `idm232`
+  - Password must be stored in the database using `password_hash`
   - An example of content changing if you're logged in
     - Could be layout changes, text changes, permissions, or navigation changes.